PhysioLabXR/PhysioLabXRDocs/source/PhysioLabXRP300SpellerDemo.rst

     The participant can press the *Escape* key to exit the game at any time.
 This will return the participant to the *Start State*.

-here is the youtube video for the demo:
+Here is the video for the complete experiment:
+The video is also available at `https://youtu.be/owTSQAcJNaM <https://youtu.be/owTSQAcJNaM>`_.

 .. raw:: html